video-dev/hls.js/design.md

     - in charge of loading fragments, use xhr-loader if not overrided by user config
   - [src/loader/playlist-loader.js][]
    - in charge of loading manifest, and level playlists, use xhr-loader if not overrided by user config.
+  - [src/loader/key-loader.js][]
+   - in charge of loading decryption key
   - [src/remux/dummy-remuxer.js][]
    - example dummy remuxer
   - [src/remux/mp4-generator.js][]